 We want to feel how it deepens.

-The moment that we lay down our breath starts to deepen.
+The moment that we lay down,

 It's just a natural response of laying down and starting to rest.

-So we can feel how it becomes not just through the chest but deeper down into the diaphragm.
+So we can feel how it becomes not just through the chest,

 So as you breathe here,

-Seek the the full breath.
+Seek the full breath.

 We are in quiet,

-Not quite silence,
+Not quite silence.

 Because you might be able to hear the sound of your breath moving through the throat.

-And our body is mostly still but we are breathing.
+And our body is mostly still.

 There's movement there.